SQSh1/yt-dlp-link-maker/README.md

 ## ⭐ Support

-If you found this tool useful, please give the repository a star and share it with your friends! 🌟
+This is a simple tool designed for Android to download videos from YouTube, Twitter, Instagram, and TikTok.
+If you like it, feel free to share it with your friends and support me by giving it a ⭐ star!